 Understand the key theories and concepts that inform this process.
 What do we already know about this type of system?
 What works, what doesn’t work, and under what conditions?
 Jeffrey Pfeffer and Robert Sutton in their book Hard Facts, Dangerous Half-Truths and Total Nonsense: Profiting from Evidence-Based Management make the point that practitioner’s actions and practices are often not based on the latest scientific theory and are often practices that we already know do not work.

 World class examples bring the theories and concepts “alive.”
 Participants review and explore how high performing organizations have applied the concepts to their particular organizations.
 This review of example designs helps clarify the concepts and applications and inspire the design team’s creative thinking.
 Examples are used at two different points in the design process.
-First, high level conceptual design examples are used during the initial discovery and conceptual design processes.
+First, high-level conceptual design examples are used during the initial discovery and conceptual design processes.
 Second, detailed examples are used during the detailed design phase to provide tangible options and ideas.

 The design of any custom management system is dependent on the specific context of the unique organization.
 Design team members identify the key factors that will influence the design of a custom system to fit the unique needs of the organization.
 For example, the appropriate strategic management system for the local “Mom and Pop” grocery store is likely to be a bit different from the appropriate system for a multi-national Fortune 500 company with operations in over 40 countries.

 Design principles are the desired characteristics of the new system.
 They are cross-cutting and are used to inform the design.
-Participants begin with established management system design principles such as balance, sustainability convenience (user friendly), alignment, learning, etc. and then identify any additional characteristics or design principles to consider during the diagnosis and design phases.
+Participants begin with established management system design principles such as balance, sustainability convenience (user-friendly), alignment, learning, etc. and then identify any additional characteristics or design principles to consider during the diagnosis and design phases.

 Understand how this system or process fits within the larger organization system.
 Most management systems are part of a larger system of management systems that combine to manage the overall enterprise.
-For example, a strategy system interacts with several other systems including: the enterprise scorecard, governance system, human resource systems, and so forth.
+For example, a strategy system interacts with several other systems including the enterprise scorecard, governance system, human resource systems, and so forth.
 A system perspective of the larger enterprise management system helps design management systems that are congruent, aligned, and integrated.

 Dr. W. Edwards Deming proposed, “if you can’t describe what you’re doing as a process, then you don’t know what you’re doing.”
 It is very difficult to diagnose an existing system until the details and design of the system are made explicit.
-If there is an existing system, participants describe the key characteristics of the existing system in sufficient detail to provide a common understanding for the diagnosis.
+If there is an existing system, participants describe the key characteristics of the existing system in sufficient detail to provide a common understanding of the diagnosis.

 When designing systems, Tim Brown encourages us to Think Big!
 Using the information and concepts from the first eight-step discovery phase as a “springboard,” the design team creates a design, develops the details, and deploys the new system.
 According to Tim Brown, the CEO of the design firm IDEO, “design thinking can be described as a discipline that uses the designer’s sensibility and methods to match people’s needs with what is technologically feasible and what a viable business strategy can convert into customer value and market opportunity.”

 Want to learn more about the design framework and the “art” and “science” of organization and management design?
 Check out the papers, presentations, and online articles on the resource page.
-Explore the Management Design Resources.
+Explore Management Design Resources.